-PERSONAL PRONOUNS he him
+he him

-I me she her
+she her

-we us it it
+it it

-you yours they them
+they them

 That book belongs to me.
+Is this book yours?
 I gave the book to him.
+They took the video camera with them.
 She had her book in her bag.
+Are you sure this is her jacket?
 This is your book.
+She ate her breakfast and then left for school.
 We gave the soccer kit to them.
+We cooked supper before we went to the movies.
 They cleaned their rooms and then went to play.
+We had our lunch before our game started.